spectrocloud/librarium/content/docs/12-enterprise-version/00-on-prem-system-requirements.md

 ##  Proxy Requirements
 *  If a proxy is used for outgoing connections, it must support both HTTPS and HTTP traffic.
-All Palette componentes communicate over HTTPS by default.
-A HTTP proxy can be used for scenarios when HTTP is the only supported protocol such as connecting to a private image registry that only supports HTTP.
+All Palette components communicate over HTTPS by default.
+An HTTP proxy can be used when HTTP is the only supported protocol, such as connecting to a private image registry that only supports HTTP.

 *   Connectivity to the following domains and ports should be allowed: